enqueuezero/site/concrete-architecture/skipper.md

 ### Route

-In networking, a route is a path for traffic in a network, or between or cross multiple networks.
+In networking, a route is a path for traffic in a network, or between or across multiple networks.
 In Skipper, the route is an entry in a table, which defines where should the request be proxied to.

 A route consists of below information.